hustbill/hustbill.github.io/hexo-next/source/_posts/blog_2016/2016-04-15-how-to-use-leetcode.md

 # Stage - 4 (SUBSCRIBE - Very important)
 - Finish off all the hard problems.
 - Use the 'related problems' button very well, to understand why they're related.
-- By this time, you'd have realized how much you're in love with leetcode and it's community.
+- By this time, you'd have realized how much you're in love with [leetcode] and it's community.
 You can contribute too!!
 Try to get a feeling of being part of it, since it's something that has helped you get a good job, and given you some confidence.
 You can contribute in some of the ways:
 - Subscribe for at least a month (see what companies are behind these questions)
 - Tag the questions if you've already seen in the interview.
 - Email admin if you have a question to add.

-# Kyle Morgano's review of LeetCode
+# Kyle Morgano's review of [leetcode]
-I have been using LeetCode for about 4-5 months and have solved 200+ problems.
-The most important part of leetcode is the community discussions on each problem.
+I have been using [leetcode] for about 4-5 months and have solved 200+ problems.
+The most important part of [leetcode] is the community discussions on each problem.

 Some of the top contributors like *Stefen Pochmann*([his blog](http://www.stefan-pochmann.info/spam/)), *dietpepsi*, *j.c.fighter*, *yavinci*, and lots of others write beautiful solutions, which I don't think you will find anywhere, not even on geeksforgeeks.
-Another guy ProgramCreek-com has very good solutions for leetcode as well.
+Another guy ProgramCreek-com has very good solutions for [leetcode] as well.
 By going through these solutions even without trying is not a good idea.
 You should take your own time to try and solve the problems by yourself.
 Even if it takes more than an hour for a 'hard' problem, you keep trying.
 If you're really running out of time, then it's better to at least come up with a working solution(it's okay to have TLE at first).
 Then take a look at 'hot' solutions to see how others attack the problem.
 Don't be upset that you couldn't come up with a solution while others have got such wonderful ones.
 They'd have put a lot of thought into it as well, and it comes just by practice, especially dynamic programming.

 I hope this helps.